 “Since the blockchain is tamper-proof, customers will see a reduced risk of their personal data being leaked via a security breach,” continues Daisyme.
 “If IoT device manufacturers aren’t currently utilizing the blockchain, over time they’ll see the benefits and put this technology in place.”

 What’s appealing about the Internet of Things are the endless applications that are possible.
-These applications will offer solutions that will provide greater security and mobility, convenience, and a smooth and enhanced customer experience.
+These applications will offer solutions that will provide greater security and mobility with credit cards.

-With IoT, credit card companies will be able to collect more data, analyze it in smart ways, and automatically take action at the exact right moment.
+With IoT, credit card companies will collect more data, analyze it well, and automatically take action at the right moment.
 It’s a win-win for both customers, retailers, and credit card companies.